-On September 22, 2023, we announced an agreement to sell our two bleached chemithermomechanical pulp ("BCTMP") mills, Quesnel River Pulp mill in Quesnel, B.C. and Slave Lake Pulp mill in Slave Lake, Alberta to an affiliate of Atlas Holdings ("Atlas").
-The transaction is anticipated to close following successful completion of customary regulatory reviews and customary closing conditions.
-Activities in respect of the closing conditions are proceeding and we anticipate closing the transaction in early 2024.
-The facilities are presented as a disposal group held for sale at December 31, 2023.
+On September 22, 2023, we announced an agreement to sell our two bleached chemithermomechanical pulp ("BCTMP") mills, Quesnel River Pulp mill in Quesnel, B.C. and Slave Lake Pulp mill in Slave Lake, Alberta to an affiliate of a fund managed by Atlas Holdings ("Atlas").
+The transaction closed on April 20, 2024 following the completion of regulatory reviews and satisfaction of customary closing conditions.

-Under the terms of the agreement, Atlas will purchase specified assets, including property, plant and equipment, working capital, certain timber licenses in Alberta, and assume certain liabilities related to the mills and timber licenses in exchange for a base purchase price of \$120 million prior to working capital adjustments specified in the asset purchase agreement.
+Under the terms of the agreement, Atlas purchased specified assets, including property, plant and equipment, working capital, and certain timber licenses in Alberta, and assumed certain liabilities related to the mills and timber licenses in exchange for a base purchase price of \$120 million prior to working capital adjustments specified in the asset purchase agreement.
 Pursuant to the transaction, we will continue to supply fibre to the Quesnel River Pulp mill under long-term contract.

-An impairment loss of \$20 million in relation to the sale of the Quesnel River Pulp mill and Slave Lake Pulp mill has been included in Restructuring and impairment charges in the year ended December 31, 2023 (see note 17).
+An impairment loss of \$4 million in relation to the sale of the Quesnel River Pulp mill and Slave Lake Pulp mill is included in Restructuring and impairment charges for the year ended December 31, 2024 (loss of \$20 million for the year ended December 31, 2023) (see note 17).
+The impairment amounts include remeasurements related to working capital adjustments specified in the asset purchase agreement.